The Complete Honest Hands-On Review Of Panasonic EVA1

 Photo: Colin Elves

 First up is the option to pull the IR filter at the touch of a button.
-Being able to shoot IR is generally not something you’ll want to do most of the time, but there are the odd occasions where you might want to.
+Being able to shoot IR is generally not something you’ll want to do most of the time, but there are odd occasions when you might want to.

 Combining the IR filming mode with an IR pass filter (I have a cheap one from Fotga).

-It allows you to create some pretty unique images (see below) – which is great when looking for an ‘otherworldly’ feel.
+It allows you to create some pretty unique images (see below), which is great when you want an ‘otherworldly’ feel.

 Similarly, if you’re going for a ‘night vision’ look or even doing genuine night vision camera work using IR lamps for a nature documentary or a hidden camera show, it’s great you don’t have to hire a specialist camera.